Rev. Dr. C. Maxwell Olmstead, Senior Pastor

 Michael joined the staff in June 1993, as organist, during the installation of the C.B.
 Fisk pipe organ.
 In September of 1999 he became the Music Director of the church.
 Michael works at C.B.
 Fisk organ builders in Gloucester, Massachusetts, where he has been involved with the design, building and voicing of over 30 instruments, including the one at The Dover Church.
 His musical training began at age 6 and continued through his education at the Oberlin Conservatory of Music and the New England Conservatory of England, where he met his wife, Stacia.

-Stacia Conklin Kraft, Assistant Music Director and Resident Artist
+Stacia Conklin Kraft, Resident Artist

 Stacia joined the staff in September 1999.
 Trained as a singer at the New England Conservatory of Music, she has performed in opera, musical theatre, classical recitals, cabaret, and comedy improvisation.
 She and Michael are renovating an 18th century house in Salem, MA where they live with their three children, Jack, Ilsa, and Oskar and their standard poodle, Renne.
 Stacia is active in historic preservation and is an avid gardener.